Skip to Content

 By

-With Halloween right around the corner, it's easy to get so caught up with getting costumes just right, making sure you have enough candy for the trick-or-treaters, putting up spooky (but not too scary!) decorations, and coordinating myriad party plans, that you forget all about dinner.
+Halloween is right around the corner, and it's easy to get so caught up with getting costumes just right, making sure you have enough candy for the trick-or-treaters, putting up spooky (but not too scary!) decorations, and coordinating myriad party plans, that you forget all about dinner.
 You could go with the same old standbys, but we think it’s way more fun (for you and your kids) to make your dinner Halloween-themed too.
 That can mean inviting creepy ghosts, mummies, and Jack-o’-lanterns to your plate, or just sneaking in as much seasonal produce (like pumpkins, apples, sweet potatoes…) as possible.
-Check out our list of 50 Halloween dinner recipes for kids and adults alike—they’re sure to please all the little goblins and ghouls at your dinner table.
+Check out our list of 63 Halloween dinner recipes for kids and adults alike—they’re sure to please all the little goblins and ghouls at your dinner table.

 Looking for something over the top Halloween-y for dinner this year?
 We’ve added frighteningly cute twists to kid-friendly classics that everyone will love, like our ghost pizza bagels, our mummy hot dogs, our eyeball pasta, our graveyard chicken enchiladas, or our Jack-o’-lantern stuffed peppers.
 Take inspiration from them and get creative with it—see who in your family can come up with the spookiest spin on your dinner favorites.